West Caribbean Airways Flight 708: Investigation

 The Air Accident Investigation Committee (CIAA, Comité de Investigación de Accidentes Aéreos) of Venezuela led the investigation into the causes of the accident.
 The French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA, Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile) was assigned the main responsibility for investigative analysis of the flight data recorder and the cockpit voice recorder (CVR), with the United States National Transportation Safety Board (NTSB) also taking part in recovery of FDR data.
 On 22 November 2005, the CIAA released an initial report (significantly changed by the time of the final report) suggesting that a buildup of ice inside each engine's PT2 probe was partly responsible for the accident.
 Analysis of the CVR showed that the crew discussed weather conditions, including icing, and continually requested and performed descents, which is the usual response to a low power or low airspeed situation.

 Analysis of the debris showed that both engines were rotating at normal speed at the time of impact, which enabled investigators to conclude that the engines had not been previously damaged, and were functioning at the time of impact.
 Ground scars showed that the aircraft impacted in a nose-high attitude.

 The CIAA, which by then had been renamed the Civil Aviation Accident Investigation Board (JIAAC, Junta Investigadora de Accidentes de Aviación Civil), released their final report into the accident and found the probable underlying causes of the crash to be the result of pilot error.
 Underscoring the finding listing pilot error as a cause, the JIAAC noted a lack of both situational awareness and crew resource management (CRM), which would have better enabled the crew to properly respond to the stall and the severity of the emergency.
 The report stressed that the crew failed to operate the aircraft within its normal parameters.
 This resulted in the crew failing to recover from the stall due to poor decision-making and poor communication between the pilots.
 In addition, West Caribbean Airways came under criticism: West Caribbean failed to provide its pilots with the operation bulletin from Boeing, specifically addressing the autopilot issue; failed to emphasize CRM in ongoing pilot training; created stress for its pilots by not providing regular paychecks for a period of nearly six months leading up to the accident; and further created stress for the accident crew when the airplane was delayed and almost refused takeoff at their previous stop due to West Caribbean's non-payment of catering and food service fees.

 Aftermath

 As a result of the crash, West Caribbean Airways was grounded by the CAEAC just one day after the crash occurred.
-The airline subsequently went bankrupt in October 2005.
+The airline, already in serious financial difficulty, went bankrupt in October 2005, two months after the crash.